golioth/reference-design-template/README.md

 Please refer to the comments in each header file for a service-by-service explanation of this template.

+# Add Pipeline to Golioth

+Golioth uses [Pipelines](https://docs.golioth.io/data-routing) to route stream data.
+This gives you flexibility to change your data routing without requiring updated device firmware.

+Whenever sending stream data, you must enable a pipeline in your Golioth project to configure how that data is handled.
+Add the contents of `pipelines/cbor-to-lightdb.yml` as a new pipeline as follows (note that this is the default pipeline for new projects and may already be present):

+1. Navigate to your project on the Golioth web console.
+2. Select `Pipelines` from the left sidebar and click the `Create` button.
+3. Give your new pipeline a name and paste the pipeline configuration into the editor.
+4. Click the toggle in the bottom right to enable the pipeline and then click `Create`.

+All data streamed to Golioth in CBOR format will now be routed to LightDB Stream and may be viewed using the web console.
+You may change this behavior at any time without updating firmware simply by editing this pipeline entry.

 # Local set up

 > Do not clone this repo using git.
 Zephyr's `west` meta tool should be